sodadata/docs/soda-spark/install-and-use.md

 ```

 ## Use Soda Spark
+As an extension of Soda SQL, Soda Spark allows you to run Soda
+SQL functionality programmatically on a Spark dataframe.
+Reference the Soda SQL documentation to learn how to use Soda Spark.

-From your Python prompt, execute the following commands.
+From your Python prompt, execute the following commands to programmatically run Soda SQL functionality.

 ``` python
 >>> from pyspark.sql import DataFrame, SparkSession